Board of Governors

 IMG 0749

-CHARITABLE ACTIVITIES
+CHARITABLE FUNDRAISING

 BURSARY AWARDS

 There is a continued emphasis from the School and the Board of Governors to use bursaries to enable access to pupils from a wide range of backgrounds and to maintain the social mix and diversity of the School.
 Bursary support is available from Form 4 and includes 100% awards.
 This has enabled some children to attend the School who would not otherwise have been able to do so and is accompanied by appropriate guidance when such pupils are looking at senior school places.
 Recent years have seen the beneficiaries of the bursary scheme move on to fully assisted places at major public schools in both Scotland and England.
-Some recent examples include:

 Girl 1 Was a successful leader at Cargilfield and won a music scholarship to a major Scottish boarding school.